spadmanaban25/cse15l-lab-report/index.md

 ## Setting an SSH Key
 <span style="font-size:18px;">As mentioned earlier, we will now discuss about SSH Keys.
 Basically, this feature allows us to create two SSH keys, one public and one private.
 The public key is saved in a location on the server, and the private key is saved in a location on your computer.
 So then when you log on to ssh, you don't need your password. <br><br>
-You will implementing a component of ssh called **keygen** to set up your public/private keys.
+You will be implementing a component of ssh called **keygen** to set up your public/private keys.
 Type the following command: <br>
 ```
 C:\Users\padsp>ssh-keygen
 Generating public/private rsa key pair.